smartsystemslab-uf/CAPSL/README.md

 ## About the Code ##
-CAPSL is performed with a simple C++ program.
+CAPSL is performed with a simple C program.
 The current functionality is summarized below with potential features interjected.

 - Retrieve target IP interface specification files
   - Currently stored as two files (.ia and .sere)